dipnarayan501/CNN/README.md

 1.Filter :[16,32,64,128,256]   list of number in filter for all layers 2.Filter sizes : [ [(3, 3), (3, 3), (3, 3), (3, 3), (3, 3)] list of filter size for all layers
 3.Denser Layer size : 256 size of dense layers
-4.Drop out : [0.1,0.2,0.3,0.4] The values of dropout to used at the dense layers 6.Batch Normalization : True or false Batch Normalization layer can be used several times in a CNN network
+4.Drop out : [0,0.1,0.2,0.4] The values of dropout to used at the dense layers 6.Batch Normalization : True or false Batch Normalization layer can be used for normalising data in a CNN network

 it return the model